-Dental implants are ideal for people who suffer from tooth loss.
+Teeth implants are ideal for people who suffer from tooth loss.
 This may be due to conditions like tooth decay, periodontitis, or injury.
 Because the implants are permanent fixtures, they can be brushed and flossed just like ordinary teeth.
 They’re a great option for those with active lifestyles.
 They’re also a great option for those who want a great smile without the inconvenience of dentures.

-In general, dental implants are safe for anyone healthy enough to undergo an oral surgery procedure.
+In general, implants are safe for anyone healthy enough to undergo an oral surgery procedure.
 However, you’ll need to see your dentist to verify that your gums are healthy, and that you have enough bone in your jaw to support the implant.
 Your dentist will also ask about your medical history to ensure there are no risk factors that can lead to complications during and after the procedure.

 What is the Process for Dental Implant ?

-To begin a dental implant treatment, you’ll need to see your dentist, who will perform a comprehensive dental exam, including dental X-rays and impressions of your teeth.
+To begin a treatment, you’ll need to see your dentist, who will perform a comprehensive dental exam, including dental X-rays and impressions of your teeth.
 These impressions will be used to create the artificial teeth that will be fitted over your implant.

 Your dentist will also review your medical history to ensure that you’re a good candidate for dental implant surgery.
 Afterward, you’ll be referred to a team of specialists, which may include a periodontist and a prosthodontist who specialize in artificial teeth.

 While this procedure may sound scary, there are several pain management options available.
 These include sedation, local anesthesia, and general anesthesia.
 Your oral surgeon will help you determine the best option for you.
 They will provide pre-surgery instructions depending on which type of anesthesia you choose.
 Any pain after the procedure can be treated with over-the-counter pain relievers, like Tylenol.